idio-lang/DIPS/idio-source/idio-design/idio-feel.rst

 recreated/deconstructed into UTF-8 is a two byte sequence, 0xC2 0xA9.

-Well, as it happens, our :ref:`c-api` lets us create arbitrary :lname:`C` base types with the :samp:`C/integer-> {n} C/char` function albeit we probably don't want to create filenames character by character.
+Well, as it happens, our :ref:`c-api` lets us create arbitrary :lname:`C` base types with the :samp:`C/integer-> {n} char` function albeit we probably don't want to create filenames character by character.

-If we want to use :lname:`Idio` strings as the basis for filenames (hint: we do), we also have the problem of "wide" characters in Unicode-based strings, ie. those where the Unicode code point is more than 0xff.
+If we want to use :lname:`Idio` strings as the basis for filenames (hint: we do), we also have the problem of "wide" characters in Unicode-based strings, ie. those where the Unicode code point is more than 0xFF.
 We can, of course, simply use the UTF-8 encoding as the filename but then we're mixing up encodings (remember, the filesystem has none) with the danger of retrieving a filename from the filesystem which has an invalid UTF-8 encoding, like the 0xA9 in our ISO 8859-1